JacobEverly/Interactive-Lab-Hub/Lab 5/README.md

 * What are other properties/behaviors of X?
     Can also be reporgammed and used for the purpose of cooking rice.
 * How does X feel?
+    The current system feels a little intrusive when mounted on the ledge of the pasta pot.

 **\*\*\*Include a short video demonstrating the answers to these questions.\*\*\***

 ### Part 2.

 Following exploration and reflection from Part 1, finish building your interactive system, and demonstrate it in use with a video.

+So we decided to change the design of the system from using an average threshold, to using a teachable machine.
+This was becuse of numerous issues that we discovered in Part 1 that we found to casuse the system to not be a viable option.

+These issues were
+    1) Audible failures are the main cause of failure and busy ktichens would be too loud for the device to operate properly
+    2) If the system provided a false positive the user would lose confidence in the system and most likely just ignore it.
+    3) The audible threshold was difficult to calibrate, and was proving to be very inconsistent in.

+These issues have caused us to pivot away from this auduble threshold design.
+Instead we are going to create a set of images and use that set to teach a teachable machine.
+The machine will still be used to detect when the water is boiling.
+We will also retain a feature to start a timer when the water starts boiling, to index when the pasta will be done cooking.

 **\*\*\*Include a short video demonstrating the finished result.\*\*\***